All Episodes

 They want dirty air and water, and they want to kill grandma and grandpa.

-Because they have nothing else to run on.
+I mean, that's all they've got because they have nothing else to run on.

-Republicans implored the DOJ, Biden's DOJ, to provide security for Supreme Court justices because of these left-wing mobs gathering outside their homes, and the administration giving their full approval and encouragement to this.
+Republicans implored the DOJ, Biden's DOJ, to provide security for Supreme Court justices because of these left-wing mobs gathering outside their homes and the administration giving their full approval and encouragement to this.

 The Biden administration said no.